(I may earn a small commission on the products linked to in this post.)

-How do you get rid of dust mites naturally?
-At one time in my life I had the same question.
+Do you want to get rid of dust mites naturally?
+At one time in my life, I had the same question.
 In fact, a few years ago I didn’t even know what dust mites were.

-I’ve learned a lot since I was diagnosed with severe dust mite allergy and I intend to share my best ways to get rid of dust mites naturally.
+I’ve learned a lot since I was diagnosed with severe dust mite allergy.
+In this article I intend to share my best ways to get rid of dust mites naturally.

-At first I was devastated, I hadn’t heard of dust mites but I certainly felt sick.
+At first, I was devastated.
+I wasn’t familiar with dust mites but I certainly felt sick.
 I had felt ill for many years.
 I thought allergies came from things outside like grasses, trees, weeds, and pets like dogs.

 I hadn’t realized it before I was tested, but it made sense.
-I woke up every morning feeling tired with itchy eyes, nose, mouth, and ears (sounds obvious now).
+I woke up every morning feeling tired with itchy eyes, nose, mouth, and ears.

 Some of my allergy symptoms included: